 Strengthening Your Lower Body

-Walking puts effort onto your thigh muscles in order to move about.
+Walking puts effort into your thigh muscles to move about.
 It can also help firm the quads, hamstrings, glutes, abs and even the shoulders.
 Over time, you’re body becomes accustomed to the activity allowing you to go further with each walk.
 Your legs will strengthen from increased activity.

 Increasing Your Endurance